Piel Island: The Ship Inn

 The origins of the Ship Inn are obscure; it is said to be over 300 years old, but the evidence is uncertain.
 In 1746 a lease for agricultural land situated within the castle ditch was granted to an Edward Postlethwaite, who is described as an innkeeper from the 'Pile of Fowdrey'.
 The earliest direct reference to an inn, or 'publick house', is in 1800.
 In 1813 a visitor painted a vivid picture of the life of the innkeeper at that time:

 "There is a public-house on the island, the only habitation, tenanted by an old Scotchman, who has been lord of this domain for many years, and goes through the duties of guide and expositor among the ruins of the castle with admirable fluency.

 The custom of the seamen from the roadstead, and the donations of occasional visitors in the summer time, support him in a state of which he has no right, he thinks, to complain; but he acknowledged that when there were no vessels in the roadstead he found his situation rather too lonesome, and apt to drive him to his beer-barrel for company."

 The earliest map reference, in 1833, refers to the inn as 'The Herdhouse', and the first person who can confidently be identified as a landlord of the Ship Inn is James Hool as he is listed in the 1841 census as a publican.

 The landlord of the Ship Inn pub is known as 'The King of Piel', a title instituted in the 19th century and harking back to Lambert Simnel and his attempt to usurp the English throne.
 A tradition handed down by fishermen for centuries is the 'Knighthood of Piel'.
 In a room of the inn is a large oak chair and anyone who sits in it is made a 'Knight of Piel'.
 The ceremonial knighting is carried out by the King of Piel or a fellow knight.
 The present-day cost of becoming a knight is to buy a round of drinks for all those present.
 However, the privilege afforded to knights is that they may demand food and lodging of the innkeeper should they be shipwrecked on Piel.

 The longest recorded serving landlords were Thomas and Elizabeth Ashburner, c.1894-c.1922, and the 20-year licence of Rod and Karen Scarr which ended in November 2005 is the second-longest recorded.
 Following their departure in 2006 the pub was fully renovated by Barrow Borough Council, with work beginning in 2008, shortly before the new 'King of Piel', Steve Chattaway, was crowned (an event that was documented in the TV series Islands of Britain).
-The Chattaways left in 2020, with the new landlord Aaron Sanderson moving in in May 2022.
+The Chattaways left in 2020, with the new landlord Aaron Sanderson moving in during May 2022.